 There are many business process model options to go for.
 The most basic model is to help with introspection.
 What happens is that you get a better understanding of how the entire process functions.
 Here is more useful information you should know:

-- Business process modeling helps the entire team figuring out how the process is working.
+- Business process modeling helps the entire team figure out how the process is working.

 - The documentation can be done using both words and visuals.
 This will help by bringing a clearer representation.